 Jul 22, 2021

 A floating timber floor is a great addition to any home or commercial establishment.
 Before you ask - no, the timber does not actually float.
 Levitating wood is not yet a thing in Sydney.
-A floating timber floor is any kind of timber floor that is laid over an existing floor.
-The only requirements are that the existing floor is level.
+A floating timber floor is a pre-finished, engineered timber floor, consisting of several layers of ply with a wear layer or veneer that is laid loose over an existing concrete or timber floor floor.

-The reason the timber floats is that it is not nailed or glued to the existing floor.
-The planks of wood are joined together so the entire floor floats over the existing floor with a form of insulation underneath for stability.
-The timber flooring will always be made from engineered timber as solid wood is not suitable for the overlay.
+The reason the timber ‘floats’ is that it is not nailed or glued to the existing floor.
+The planks of wood are joined together so the entire floor floats over the existing floor with a form of insulation underneath it for stability.
+This sort of timber flooring will always be made from engineered timber as solid wood is not suitable for this type of overlay installation.

-While there are many variables, we can say that floating timber floors being made primarily from engineered wood can range from $15-75 per square metre.
-This does not include installation costs, though these are often minimal with floating timber due to the simplicity of the process.
-You can expect to pay around $25-35 per square metre for the installation in Sydney.
+While there are many variables, we can say that floating timber floors being made primarily from engineered wood can range from $75 - $200 per square metre.
+This does not include installation costs.
+You can expect to pay around $60-$135 per square metre for the installation in Sydney, depending on the size & specifics of the job.

 Floating timber floors: key concepts